danielsaidi/SystemNotification/README.md

 ## Getting started

-`SystemNotification` contains a `SystemNotification` view, that can be created with an `isActive` binding, an optional `configuration` and any content view.
+A `SystemNotification` view can be created with an `isActive` binding, an optional `configuration` and any content view.

 For instance, this notification will present a plain `Text`: